WandThe Magic Wand and Other Operators

 Proof using. introv M. applys hwand_equiv. applys M. Qed.

-This elimination rule can be equivalently reformulated in the following form, which makes clearer that H1 \−∗ H2, when starred with H1, yields H2.
+This elimination rule can be equivalently reformulated in the following handy form: H1 \−∗ H2, when starred with H1, yields H2.

 Lemma hwand_cancel : H1 H2,